 - Drivers under legal suspension or disqualification of driving privileges are not eligible for these waiver extensions.

 Many state driver licensing offices are still experiencing backlogs or limiting in-person visits.
 Similarly, many physician facilities are only serving patients who have an immediate medical need.
-FMCSA has warned that it may not extend waivers for CDLs, CLPs and medical cards beyond May 31, 2021, so act now.
+FMCSA has warned that it will reevaluate all COVID-19 waivers by July 1, 2021 and may not extend these waivers for CDLs, CLPs and medical cards beyond August 31, 2021, so act now.